 I still find that as soon as I think I’ve worked it all out then a new piece of information or research turns up.
 It’s like an endless game of whack-a-mole.
-As soon as I’ve covered one type of exercise there’s another must-have or must-do.
+As soon as I’ve tackled one type of exercise, there’s another must-have or must-do.
 This is just one of the many reasons I feel discouraged from working out.
 My motivation goes right out the window.
-Because let’s be honest, if I’m not doing it right as might as well not do it at all.
+Because let’s be honest, if I’m not doing it right it feels like I might as well not do it at all.
 Which means more time on my couch watching TV rather than dragging myself out in the cold to the gym.
 I don’t need to tell you which is my preference.

 Motivation, Motivation, Motivation

 There’s so many reasons not to.
 The drain on our finances from gym membership and expensive clothes and equipment.
 The winter cold an darkness.
 The heat in the summer.
 And the lure of activities you might prefer to do after a long day.